5 Queries

 Open the database.

-Add table Pralines to the query window and then click Close.
+Add the Pralines table to the query window.

-Add successively the fields ChocolateType and PralineCosts to the grid by double-clicking on the field.
+Add the ChocolateType and PralineCosts fields to the grid by double-clicking each field.

-Click in the box Criteria under column ChocolateType and enter
+In the Criteria box under the ChocolateType column, enter “White”.

 Close the query.

-Purpose: Creating a new table with the Make Table query.
+Purpose: Creating a new table using a Make-Table query.

-The marketing department has a special offer for all customers in Friesland.
-For this, they need a table with only the customer data for customers in the province Friesland.
+GOAL: The marketing department has a special offer for all customers in Friesland.
+For this, they need a table containing only the customer data for customers in the province of Friesland.

-All necessary data is in table Customers.
-Selecting for Friesland can be done with a criterion in the query.
-First, you need to create this select query and then change the query type to Make Table.
+ANALYSIS: All necessary data is in the Customers table.
+Selecting customers from Friesland can be done with a criterion in the query.
+First, you need to create this select query and then change its type to Make Table.

 Task 5.10 File: candy365.accdb